EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

 \section{Experiments}

 We first review the evaluation metrics we use for gaze prediction in \cref{sec:metrics}.
 We also compare EgoCampusNet (ECN) to existing models from the domains of image saliency, video saliency, and eye gaze prediction in \cref{sec:comparisons}.
-We then present an ablation study on the video feature backbone utilized in the model in section \cref{sec:ablation} (Excluding ablations, our method is evaluated with a video backbone based on X3D \cite{feichtenhofer2020x3dexpandingarchitecturesefficient}).
 Finally, we showcase qualitative results and discuss the observed behaviors of the model in \cref{sec:qualitative}.
 We present the results of our model trained on our data, compared to the performance of existing pretrained models, which we do not train on our data.
 To demonstrate the need for further research in this area, we show that existing SOTA models do not generalize well enough to have strong performance on our dataset without fine tuning.

 For our experiments, we sample the EgoCampus dataset 16 frames at a time, uniformly sampled from a window of 64 frames ($\approx$ 2.1 seconds).
 Models that utilize temporal information are provided with the full video clip in order to predict gaze in the last frame, while image-based models are only provided with the last frame for prediction.
 The test/train split follows an approximate 70/30 ratio, where a randomly selected set of 16 paths are resevered for training, and the remaining 9 paths are used for testing.
 Exact splits will be provided in supplementary material.